InfinitelyRepeating/kablam/README.md

 You can use the record button to "outline" a show, and then manually revise the events for timing and variety.

 Recorded shows with musical accompaniment are given a "Sync Score" to rate how well the show goes with the music.
+Shows are graded on beat matching, energy matching, dynamics matching (eg. ebb and flow of music), variety of effects/positions/rtp values, and the climax of the song.
 Clicking the "sync" button will bring up your score, along with tips for improving it.
-Note that for shells, the sync score pays attention to when a shell detonates, not when it launches.
+Note that for shells, the sync score likes it when shells detonate on beat, but will award partial credit for launching on beat.

 Shows can be saved/loaded as JSON.